 Our Karate classes in Foots Cray are designed for all kinds of people, usually one of these three: Men and women that would like to learn a new martial art style or sport which keeps them in good shape Those people who are seriously interested in learning Karate & People that want to develop the capacity to protect themselves and increase their self-confidence in day to day life We can work with men, women and children of all ages regardless of their experience or actual physical ability.

 Karate practice (Foots Cray ) – Our Karate Classes in Foots Cray

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring you a complete Karate tuition experience in Foots Cray .
+We bring these 3 activities together to bring a complete Karate tuition experience in Foots Cray .

 (info courtesy of: Karate Class in Foots Cray )